keystonejs/keystone/packages/app-static/README.md

 #### `fallback` (optional)

-The name of the file to serve if none is found.
+The path to the file to serve if none is found.
+This path is resolved relative to the `src` path.